Inverse design of broadband and lossless topological photonic crystal waveguide modes: Design process and results

-This PCS is then used to form a waveguide (cf.~\cite{heSilicononinsulatorSlabTopological2019}) as shown in Fig.~\ref{fig: Fig 1}, except the interface hole radii are chosen to be smaller than $r_2$ to increase the initial distance between the edges of the interface holes.
+This PC is then used to form a waveguide (cf.~\cite{heSilicononinsulatorSlabTopological2019}) as shown in Fig.~\ref{fig: Fig 1}, except the interface hole radii are chosen to be smaller than $r_2$ to increase the initial distance between the edges of the interface holes.
 For our purposes, using the GME technique, the waveguide is modeled with a super cell $a$ wide in the $x$ direction.
 As the computation time increases with the size of the super cell, we chose a length of approximately $13a$ in the $y$ direction for the optimization calculations.
-To obtain more accurate calculations of the relevant PCS bands which define the PBG, such as those performed for Figs.~\ref{fig: Fig 3} and \ref{fig: Fig 4}, a super cell approximately $30a$ long in the $y$ direction is used.
+To obtain more accurate calculations of the relevant PC bands which define the PBG, such as those performed for Figs.~\ref{fig: Fig 3} and \ref{fig: Fig 4}, a super cell approximately $30a$ long in the $y$ direction is used.
 The super cell with width $a$ contains two holes which form the interface.
-The two interface holes' radii and position are allowed to be modified as well as the slab thickness, while enforcing the same geometric constraints as described above for the PC.
+The two interface holes' radii and position are allowed to be modified as well as the slab height, while enforcing the same geometric constraints as described above for the PC.
 The FOM used is the bandwidth-mid bandwidth ratio, which we define as the bandwidth divided by its central frequency value.
 We then used the stochastic optimization algorithm termed ``Adam''~\cite{kingmaAdamMethodStochastic2017} with an objective function returning this FOM.

-Figure \ref{fig: Fig 3} presents schematics of the initial and final designs in (a) and (b) and their respective band structures in (c) and (d), respectively. {\it The new edge mode gives more than a 110$\%$ increase in the operation bandwidth.} The initial design has a bandwidth of 169.4 to 182.7 THz (1.770 to 1.641 $\mu$m) while the new design has a bandwidth of 159.1 to 187.1 THz (1.885 to 1.603 $\mu$m). {\it Thus, we have improved the operation bandwidth for bound mode operation by more than 110\%}, and the general properties of the mode are also better confined within the PBG.
+Figure \ref{fig: Fig 3} presents schematics of the initial and final designs in (a) and (b) and their respective band structures in (c) and (d), respectively.
+The initial design has a bandwidth of 169.4 to 182.7 THz (1.770 to 1.641 $\mu$m) while the new design has a bandwidth of 159.1 to 187.1 THz (1.885 to 1.603 $\mu$m).
+Thus, we have improved the operation bandwidth for bound mode operation by more than 110\%, and the general properties of the mode are also better confined within the PBG.
 As shown in Fig.~\ref{fig: Fig 3}, both designs have a similar $n_g$ dispersion curve, though the new design has a region of slightly larger $n_g$ near the bandwidth edge, and far better dispersive properties in momentum space.